 Respondents' knowledge and perceptions on blackfly bioecology

-Table 2 provides an overview of the community’s knowledge and perceptions regarding the bioecology and nuisance potential of blackflies (Simuliidae).
 The majority of respondents (95%) affirmed that they know blackflies and all reported had already been bitten.
 Most respondents indicated that bites were particularly intense in fields (45.8%) and near the dam (35%), while approximately 16% reported higher biting activity at countryside.
 Almost all respondents identified itching (98.3%) as the primary effect of blackfly bites.
 The presence of grasses (56.7%) was perceived as the main source of fly proliferation, followed by the dam (19.2%) and irrigation canals (13.3%).
+Table 2 provides an overview of the community’s knowledge and perceptions regarding the bioecology and nuisance potential of blackflies (Simuliidae).